There’s not much in our world that can be proven to be true with certainty except for mathematics. The

 that the bulk of the Bible was written by people who were eyewitnesses

-of the events they recorded; eyewitness testimony is key to determining
+of the events they recorded; eyewitness testimony is key in determining

 truth.
 The gospel accounts in the New Testament (Matthew, Mark, Luke,